Oil Futures Mixed After OPEC Report

 Baker Hughes released numbers showing the U.S. oil rig count climbed by 9 to 738 last Friday, the largest gain since June, according to analysts, who are concerned the trend will continue.

-Data from the U.S. Energy Information Administration shows American shale oil producers have stepped up their output despite the slowdown in drilling activity in recent months.
-The EIA projects U.S. production could reach "a record level of more than 6 million barrels a day in November," according to Commerzbank.
+Data from the U.S. Energy Information Administration has showed American shale oil producers have stepped up their output despite the slowdown in drilling activity in recent months.
+The EIA expects that oil production from the main shale formations in the U.S. to rise by 80,000 barrels a day in December, according to a report released Monday.

 The EIA will release its Drilling Productivity Report later Monday, which has shown some downward revisions in drilling productivity since April.
 Some analysts are watching to see whether U.S. shale has hit a speed bump.